menandmice/ansible-module/ansible/docs/README.md

 Installing the Ansible modules and plugins is a straight forward process.
-Copy the Ansible modules and plugins to a directory on the Ansible control node, let's assume `/tmp/mandm`.
+Copy the Ansible modules and plugins to a directory on the Ansible control node, let us assume `/tmp/mandm`.

 ### Ansible modules